QuantEcon/lecture-python-programming.myst/lectures/about_py.md

 We will also explain how Python's elegant design helps you write clean, efficient code.

-On top of these features, Python is more widely used, with a huge and helpful community, and its also free.
+On top of these features, Python is more widely used, with a huge and helpful community, and free!

 ## What's Python?